dlvenable/data-prepper/README.md

 [![codecov](https://codecov.io/gh/opensearch-project/data-prepper/branch/main/graph/badge.svg?token=IS7GOIY622)](https://codecov.io/gh/opensearch-project/data-prepper)
 # Data Prepper

+This is being added in a PR to backport into the `test-back-old-version` branch.

 We envision Data Prepper as an open source data collector for observability data (trace, logs, metrics) that can filter, enrich, transform, normalize, and aggregate data for downstream analysis and visualization.
 It will support stateful processing across multiple instances of data pipelines for observability use cases such as distributed tracing and multi-line log events (e.g. stack traces, aggregations, and log-to-metric transformations).
 Currently Data Prepper supports processing of distributed trace data and log ingestion with plans to support metric data in the future.

 Please read the [Overview](docs/overview.md) to understand what Data Prepper is and how it works.